Coat of Arms, Flag, Logo

 Per bend sinister Azure and Gules a bend sinister Or overall the Badge;

-The Police Service Logo, similar to our Heraldic Crest, was developed by a Police committee when the Hamilton-Wentworth Regional Police became the Hamilton Police Service.
-It is the logo that appears on our marked Patrol Vehicles, signage, letterhead, etc.
+The Police Service Logo, created prior to our Heraldic Badge, was created by Cheryl Watson in our Graphics Branch.
+It was voted on and accepted by a Police committee when the Hamilton-Wentworth Regional Police became the Hamilton Police Service.
+It is the logo that people are most familiar with as it appears on our member’s uniforms in the form of a ‘patch’ or ‘shoulder flash’.

 The blue oval at the top of the red maple leaf represents the Hamilton Harbour that gave birth to this industrious city, the six veins of the red maple leaf represent the 6 former municipalities, the veins of the leaf extending into the blue oval illustrate inclusiveness of our diverse community, the gold trim around the maple leaf represents the wealth of our industry, natural resources, business and community partnerships, the two blue waves at the bottom of the leaf represent our vision to be the best and most progressive police service.